portexe/old-portexe-website/_posts/2017-11-22-an-analysis-of-net-neutrality.md

 **September 14, 2014** - [Internet Slowdown Day](https://www.battleforthenet.com/sept10th/).
 The goal was to raise awareness of net neutrality by filling the internet with loading icons for a single day.

 **January 16, 2015** - [Republicans Introduce Net Neutralty Bill](https://www.publicknowledge.org/press-release/public-knowledge-expresses-strong-concerns-about-sen-thunes-net-neutrality).
-People expressed concerns that, "Allows discrimination in violation of the principles of the Open Internet".
+People expressed concerns that it, "Allows discrimination in violation of the principles of the Open Internet".

 **February 25, 2015** - [FCC Passes Title II Net Neutrality Rules](https://www.publicknowledge.org/news-blog/blogs/a-landmark-day-for-net-neutrality).
-This was considered a hiuge landmark for net neutrality supporters.
+This was considered a huge landmark for net neutrality supporters.

 **June 14, 2016** - [D.C.
 Circuit Affirms Open Internet Order](https://www.publicknowledge.org/documents/dc-circuit-open-internet-opinion-2016).
 This rule affirms that companies are not allowed to block or throttle consumers' wired or wireless internet services.